 What Demographic Spends the Most Money?

-Despite millennials being stereotyped as pet-obsessed, BLS data reveals they spend less on their pets annually compared to Generation X and boomers.
+Despite millennials being stereotyped as pet-obsessed, BLS data reveal that they spend less on their pets annually compared to Generation X and boomers.
 While Generation X spends the most in total, they allocate the least proportion of their income.
-Conversely, Baby Boomers spend the most relative to their income.
+Conversely, Baby Boomers spend the most relative to their income, despite economic uncertainty.

 What Is the Most Popular Pet in the United States?